AvaloniaUI/AvaloniaMauiHybrid/README.md

 ### Using MAUI Essentials inside of the Avalonia app

 1. Follow the same steps as in [Embedding MAUI controls inside of the Avalonia app](#embedding-maui-controls-inside-of-the-avalonia-app) except the last one.
+2. Depending on MAUI version, you might need to add `<UseMauiEssentials>true</UseMauiEssentials>` to your csproj file as well.
-2. Now you can call Essentials API from Avalonia code:
+3. Now you can call Essentials API from Avalonia code:
 ```csharp
 private async void Button_OnClick(object? sender, RoutedEventArgs e)
 {